Nevets82/Posh-FortiGate/README.md

 ## Functionality

-* Backup-FortiGateConfig: Gets the running configuration and writes it to a file.
+* Backup-FortiGateConfig: Gets the configuration and writes it to a file.
-* Get-FortiGateConfig: Gets the running configuration.
+* Get-FortiGateConfig: Gets the configuration.
 * Get-FortiGateSystemStatus: Gets the system status.
 * Get-FortiGateSystemPerformanceStatus: Gets the system performance status.
 * Get-FortiGateSystemHAStatus: Gets the system HA (High-Availability) status.